mittelmark/dbpp/README.md

 $ python3 -m dbpp.kroki
 $ # which should give yo a message like
 $ I am kroki __main__.py
 $ python3 -m dbpp.peditor   # should start the PumlEditor
+$ python3 -m dbpp.sfa  -h   # should display help for the single file application packer
 ```

 ## dbpp.widgets